10 Reasons to Stop in Hokianga

 7. Hug New Zealand’s biggest trees

 The Waipoua Kauri Forest walk is a perfect insight of New Zealand’s wilderness, showcasing the country’s two biggest trees.
 Long before man set foot here, those trees were standing tall all over Northland and nature was in control.
+See these giants by night on a cultural tour with Footprints Waipoua.

 8. Spot a Dolphin pod or even some Orcas

 The sea life in the area is extremely active, so it is not rare to spot dolphins or orcas from the shore.
 A particularly good spot for this is the South Head along the short Arai Te Uru Heritage walk.
+Find out more about where to see dolphins in 5 Best Places to Swim with Dolphins in New Zealand.

-9. Explore the mangrove!
+9. Explore the mangroves

 Who doesn’t love a good mangrove boardwalk?
 Safe above the mud and water, explore one of the most typical vegetation in Northland on the Rawene Mangrove walk.